 Everest Base Camp with Gokyo Lake Trek Highlights

-- Trek to Gokyo Valley, where you can view all the 19 different lakes and climb Gokyo Ri for an astonishing view of the Khumbu region.
+- Trek to Gokyo Valley, where we can view all 6 different lakes of the Gokyo Lake System and climb Gokyo Ri for an astonishing view of the Khumbu region.

 - Explore the flora and fauna of Sagarmatha National Park.